hues-platform/cesar-p-core/docs/source/public/installation.rst

 Download and install EnergyPlus from https://energyplus.net/downloads.

+If you install EnergyPlus 9.5.0 to the default location mentioned above, you can skip the following step.
-Set follwoing environment variables if you do not want to use the default EnergyPlus version or your installation location is different:
+Otherwise, set follwoing environment variables to point to a specific EnergyPlus installation:

   ENERGYPLUS_VER